-Do not use the Secure Socket Layer (SSL) mechanism to make the Web request.
+- Do not use the Secure Socket Layer (SSL) mechanism to make the Web request.

-Reconfigure the server to avoid generating empty encryption packets.
+- Reconfigure the server to avoid generating empty encryption packets.

-Build a device-side Web proxy that calls the Security Support Provider Interface (SSPI) functions directly, and then set your managed application calls into the proxy.
+- Build a device-side Web proxy that calls the Security Support Provider Interface (SSPI) functions directly, and then set your managed application calls into the proxy.